r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 - String command to obfuscate<br />
 `route -n`

-- Using base64 to decode the encoded syscall
+- Using base64 to decode the encoded syscall (test.sh)

       1º - encode the command you want to obfuscate (linux-terminal) echo "route -n" | base64